The Best Time to Sell a House by Location and Other Factors

 Agents can also help sellers understand what goes into preparing for a home sale, so they’re ready to hit the market at the right time with the house putting its best foot forward.

 But before your agent helps you decide when to sell, you have to decide when to contact a real estate agent.
 Most agents have the same answer: as soon as possible.
-The more time they have to work with you, the more time they’ll have to prepare your house and meet your goals.
+The more time they get to work with you, the more time they’ll have to prepare your house and meet your goals.

-“Anytime that we have a four week window before you’re looking to actually have the house hit the market, that’s how we can make sure that you’re most poised to sell in the least amount of time for the most amount of money,” advises Huerkamp.
+“Anytime that we have a four-week window before you’re looking to actually have the house hit the market, that’s how we can make sure that you’re most poised to sell in the least amount of time for the most amount of money,” advises Huerkamp.

 Plan your target sell date